Varicose Veins Varicose Veins

 Symptoms of varicose veins include:

-- Bulging, bluish vein or veins
+- Bulging, bluish veins

 - Swelling in the legs